-Both Paul Broca and Carl Wernicke, in the mid 1800’s, observed that damage to the left hemisphere resulted in aphasia [inability to comprehend language].
-In fact, this distinction of left hemisphere (verbal) and right hemisphere (nonverbal) has, in the past, shown to be the most robust observation concerning differences between the hemispheres.
+Both Paul Broca and Carl Wernicke, in the mid-1800s, observed that damage to the left hemisphere resulted in aphasia [inability to comprehend language].
+In fact, this distinction between the left hemisphere (verbal) and the right hemisphere (nonverbal) has, in the past, shown to be the most robust observation concerning differences between the hemispheres.

 Two of Sperry’s former students, Michael Gazzaniga and Eran Zaidel, also studied split-brain patients and much of their research deals with the language abilities of the right hemisphere.

 The Right Hemisphere